-The most commonly used line for trout fishing is 4 or 6lb, experience fishermen might go as low as 2lb when targeting small trout in tiny water.
+The most commonly used line for trout fishing is monofilament or nylon.
+Typically 4 or 6lb.
+Experience fishermen might go as low as 2lb when targeting small trout in tiny water.
 Anglers targeting trophy trout or steelheads might go as high as 12lb.

 A rough guide is to use line no weaker than half the weight of the fish you are expecting to catch.
 So if the biggest fish you expect to catch is 6lb.
 Then you can usually get away with 4lb line.
 Because water suspends the trout during the fight, the line does not have to ‘carry’ the entire weight of the fish.
 So it is possible to catch fish which weigh massively more than the breaking strain of the line you are using.